joshrp/moonlight-docs/Setup-Guide.md

 You can use the Apple TV remote as a touchpad to move the mouse cursor and click.

 To disconnect from your PC while streaming on iOS, swipe from the left edge of the screen.
-To disconnect on tvOS, double-tap the Menu button on your Apple TV Remote or press the Xbox/PS button on your gamepad.
+To disconnect on tvOS, double-tap the Menu button on your Apple TV Remote.

 iCade gamepads (old iOS gamepads that fake a Bluetooth keyboard) are not supported by Moonlight.